Get

 1. Make Sure Your Small Dog Is Suitable for Hiking

 Not all dogs make good hiking partners when we look at factors such as breed, size, personality, and age.
-Small canines that can’t manage strenuous activity shouldn’t go on long hikes because it is a demanding activity.
-Some pets may find it challenging to negotiate steep and uneven terrain.
-So don’t bring along animals that aren’t suitable for longer walks.
+Small canines that can’t manage strenuous activity shouldn’t go on long and challenging hikes because it is a demanding activity.
+Some pets may find it difficult to negotiate steep and uneven terrain, so don’t bring along animals that aren’t suitable for longer walks.
 Of course, short, easy hikes are great for small pooches too.

-But many small and active dog breeds can accompany you on outdoor adventures, such as the Miniature Pinscher, Beagle, West Highland White Terrier, Yorkie, Chihuahua, Jack Russell Terrier, and other small breeds.
+But many small and active dog breeds can accompany you on outdoor adventures, dog breeds such as the Miniature Pinscher, Beagle, West Highland White Terrier, Yorkie, Chihuahua, Jack Russell Terrier, and others can accompany you on outdoor adventures.

 2. Prepare Your Pet

 Start slowly when hiking with your little dog.
 Taking them on shorter walks in the neighborhood or at a nearby park is an excellent way to make them fit for hiking and get them prepared.
-Once your dog is comfortable, you can gradually increase this number.
+Once your dog is comfortable, you can gradually increase the difficulty and duration of the hike.

 Each breed is unique, and factors such as age and temperament also play a role.
 To avoid pushing your dog past their limits, pay attention to how they’re walking.
 Because you know your beloved animal better than anyone, you can tell if they are having difficulties.